AlgoMaster Logo

 Client

-The client is the protocol handler that lives inside the host.
-Each client manages the connection to exactly one MCP server.
-Its job is entirely mechanical:
+The client is the protocol handler inside the host.
+In the standard architecture, one client manages one connection to one MCP server.
+Its job is intentionally narrow:

-• Establishing the connection to a server (via stdio or HTTP)
+• Establishing the connection to a server, usually over stdio or Streamable HTTP

-• Performing capability discovery (asking the server what tools, resources, and prompts it offers)
+• Discovering capabilities by asking the server what tools, resources, and prompts it offers

-• Sending requests when the LLM wants to use a tool
+• Sending requests when the host decides to use a server capability

 • Receiving responses and passing them back to the host